AllenInstitute/AllenSDK/doc_template/index.rst

 What's New - 2.10.2
 -----------------------------------------------------------------------
-- - Adds an upper limit to the hdmf version, latest hdmf version currently breaks pynwb
+- Adds restriction to disallow hdmf version which breaks pynwb

 What's New - 2.10.2